-Second method: Students can complete Lipscomb's 9-hour undergraduate Accounting Boot Camp course (AC 4789) to satisfy all undergraduate prerequisites.
+Second method: Students can complete Lipscomb's 9 or 12 hour undergraduate Accounting Bootcamp course (MACC 501V) to satisfy all undergraduate prerequisites.

 All students, particularly those without an undergraduate degree in business, should remember that many states, including Tennessee, require students to have earned a specified number of hours in business to sit for the CPA exam.
 Additional hours in business or accounting courses may be recommended to comply with such requirements.

 Tuition for the Master of Accountancy program is $1,250 per semester hour or $37,500 for 30 hours.